oscar-stack/vagrant-bolt/README.md

 ~~~

 ### Trigger Configuration
 Bolt triggers cab be configured at the root or within a VM object.
-To configure a bolt trigger a few additional parameters are required.
+To configure a bolt trigger a few additional params are required.

 * `trigger_type`
   * Description: A symbol of the trigger type.